AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 ![](assets/wf-monitoring_edit-task-wf.png)

-## Prevent simultaneous multiple executions {#preventing-simultaneous-multiple-executions}
+## Preventing simultaneous multiple executions {#preventing-simultaneous-multiple-executions}

 A single workflow can have several executions running at the same time.
 In some cases you should prevent this from happening.